MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 start nginx
 ```
 ### Step 5 – Access the Container Hosted Website
-With the web server container created and all networking configured, you can now checkout the application hosted in the container.
-To do so, get the ip address of the container host using `ipconfig`, open up a browser on different machine and enter `http://containerhost-ipaddress`.
+With the web server container created, you can now checkout the application hosted in the container.
+To do so, open up a browser on different machine and enter `http://containerhost-ipaddress`.
+Notice here that you will be browsing to the IP Address of the Container Host and not the container itself.
 If everything has been correctly configured, you will see the nginx welcome page.

 ![](media/nginx.png)